pburkholder/eponymous-principles/presentation.md

 ![inline](media/CloudFate.png)

-^ 2 Weeks!
+^ 2 Weeks provisioning!
 Over budget
 ^ Collapsed
 ^ on to our tour of other laws: